Laudas Joly

 Laudas Joly (August 6, 1887 – April 30, 1960) was a politician from Alberta, Canada.
 He served in the Legislative Assembly of Alberta from 1921 to 1930 as a member of the United Farmers of Alberta and from 1952 to 1955 as a member of the Social Credit Party.

+Personal

+Joly was born in 1887 to parents Anselme Phydime Joly and Corinne Therien in Ontario and moved to Alberta.

 Political career

 Joly first ran for a seat to the Alberta Legislature as a United Farmers candidate in the 1921 general election.
 He defeated incumbent Prosper-Edmond Lessard in the electoral district of St. Paul to pick up the seat for his party.
 He was re-elected in the 1926 general election.